Miri (Star Trek: The Original Series): Plot

 Kirk uses his charm on Miri to persuade her to show him to the other children.
 However, mistrustful of the "grups", they disperse when Kirk and Miri approach their hideout.
-Jahn, an older boy and the leader of the children, steals the landing party's communicators, rendering McCoy's search for a cure impossible without the Enterprise computers.
+Jahn, an older boy and the leader of the children, steals the landing party's communicators.
+Without them, they are cut off from the Enterprise's computers, hindering McCoy's search for a cure.
 When Yeoman Rand panics at their impending fate and Kirk comforts her, a jealous Miri runs away and schemes with her friends to kidnap Rand.

 McCoy discovers a possible vaccine for the disease, but without the ability to check the dosage with the ship's computers, the vaccine may kill the patient.
-Kirk tells Miri that they will all contract the disease if they don't help him find a cure.
+Kirk tells Miri that they will all contract the disease if they do not help him find a cure.
 Upon realizing that she herself is infected, Miri brings Kirk to where Rand is being held.
 At Jahn's urging, the children swarm and gang up on Kirk.
 An injured and bleeding Kirk then angrily begs the children to think of the youngest amongst them, who will be helpless when the older ones are dead.
-He points out that their food supplies are running out; the children will starve within six months.
 Convinced, Jahn gives the communicators back to Kirk.
 He rounds up the children and returns to the laboratory, but in desperation McCoy has already injected himself with a dose of the vaccine.
 The doctor's sores fade, confirming the cure's effectiveness.

 Back on the Enterprise, after vaccinating everyone and leaving the children in the care of a medical team, Kirk sends for teachers and advisers to help the children improve their lives.

 Reception

 Zack Handlen of The A.V.
 Club gave the episode an A− rating, describing using children as the antagonists as one of the script's "smarter twists".
-Handlen felt that the sense of threat was maintained throughout as although the audience knew the crew wouldn't die, "they don't know that."
+Handlen felt that the sense of threat was maintained throughout as, although the audience knew the crew wouldn't die, "they don't know that."